 The single is once again, a Simple Sight-related song...but it'll be the last.
 But, it was fun to make I have to say, I wanted to celebrate the 10th anniversary of my big hit for the fans, and put a twist on it; make a happy punk rock version, AND mash it up with melodies from my first hit, Clearing the Sky.
 I thought it was a cool idea.

-I've been looking for singers to do vocal versions of the songs I can't do justice for, for The Other Side Chronicles, combining some of the songs from the first EP and part 2 adding vocals on them.
-After that, will be the final Piercing Lazer album.
+I've been looking for singers, mostly now a female singer for the next Piercing Lazer album, which will be a 2-parter.
 Now, this one is special, because I've been working on the songs off and on since...I want to say 2014, at least, maybe before.
 I've been really nesting on this one.
 It's a tribute album dedicated to @Back-From-Putgatory, heavy inspiration there.
 It's a concept album telling a story.
 I don't know what it'll be called yet, but hoping it'll be done by the end of this year, we'll see.

 I'm not sure exactly what I'll pursue with my life, there's lots of room, I'm thinking maybe writing, maybe more, we'll have to see where my life goes.
-I wanted to reinvent myself, so now there's a new story to be told, a new me.
+I've finally been getting Venturescape going again, I wanted to reinvent myself, so now there's a new story to be told, a new me.
 I'm in pursuit of my happiness, and though I haven't found it yet, I'm happier than I was now that I realized all this.
-I'm going to San Diego to visit a friend in June, that'll be a fun vacation I'll probably end up recording.

 Talking Real will still be a thing, so that'll still be my life-update podcast series, I'll still voice act and be doing Venturescape, not sure what else though after I finish the unreleased material and release it all.
 I'll still be running the contests like the Art-Inspired Music Contest, organizing NGADM until someone else takes over, and Pixel Day, so no worries!
 I won't be as active, but I'll still be active and around doing things.
 This is just a preview of what's to come for 2018.
 Love you guys!